-Prime Minister Modi to host first India-Central Asia summit on January 27 - ExBulletin
+Prime Minister Modi to host first India-Central Asia Summit on January 27 - ExBulletin

 Politics

-New Delhi: Prime Minister Narendra Modi will host the first India-Central Asia Summit in a virtual format on January 27, the Ministry of External Affairs announced today.
+Prime Minister Narendra Modi will host the inaugural India-Central Asia Summit on January 27 in a virtual format where leaders are expected to deliberate on steps to take relations to new heights as well as further developments. regional security.

+The summit will be held one day after Republic Day and sources said that this year too, like in 2021, there will be no foreign head of state or government as the main guest of the Republic Day event given the COVID-19 pandemic and rising cases.

-The inaugural India-Central Asia Summit reflects India’s growing engagement with Central Asian countries, which are part of India’s “extended neighbourhood”, the MEA said.
+The inaugural India-Central Asia Summit, the MEA said, reflects India’s growing engagement with Central Asian countries, which are part of India’s “Extended Neighbourhood”.

-Prime Minister Narendra Modi made a historic visit to all Central Asian countries in 2015.
+Modi paid a visit to all Central Asian countries in 2015.
 Thereafter, high-level exchanges took place at bilateral and multilateral forums.
-The launch of the India-Central Asia dialogue at the level of foreign ministers, the third meeting of which was held in New Delhi from December 18 to 20, 2021, has given impetus to India-Central Asia relations, the MEA said.

 They should also exchange views on regional and international issues of interest, in particular developments in the regional security situation.